Andrej730/bbim-reload-addon/README.md

 # bbim-reload-addon
- A add on for Blender to fasten the reload BBIM
+ A add-on to help reloading BlenderBIM modules while developping Based on a snippet by Andrej730